dschc/qlora-vs-lora-clinical-SDE/forAWS.md

 # basic setups

-Most of the libraries requires python 3.10
+if here is issues with the libraries and dependencies, we suggest to use python3.10

 Used pyenv to install python3.10 without sudo access